 Render MCP Server

-Manage your Render resources from AI-powered apps like Cursor and Claude.
+Manage your Render resources from AI apps like Cursor and Claude Code.

-Use Render's official Model Context Protocol (MCP) server to manage your Render infrastructure directly from compatible AI apps, such as Cursor and Claude.
-With natural language prompts, you can spin up new services, query your databases, and more.
+Render's Model Context Protocol (MCP) server enables you to manage your Render infrastructure directly from compatible AI apps, such as Cursor and Claude Code:

 How it works

-Render hosts an instance of its MCP server at the following URL:
+The Render MCP server is hosted at the following URL:

 https://mcp.render.com/mcp

-You can configure compatible AI apps (such as Cursor) to communicate with this server.
-When you provide a relevant prompt, your app intelligently calls the MCP server to execute supported platform actions:
+You can configure compatible AI apps (such as Cursor and Claude Code) to communicate with this server.
+When you provide a relevant prompt, your tool intelligently calls the MCP server to execute supported platform actions:

 In the example diagram above: